Hyperbolicity of Brunnian links: Subcriteria for S-primeness

 We see that $D_1 ^E$, $D_2 ^E$, $D_3 ^E$ and $L$ are all symmetric about the middle sphere $\Pi$, and we may assume $D_4 ^J \subset \Pi$.
 Clearly $D_0 \cap \Pi$ consists of circles and an arc connecting $\partial \gamma$.
 We can eliminate all the circle components by a standard innermost circle argument so that $D_0 \cap \Pi$ is an arc, say $\gamma_\Pi$, and then isotope $D_0$ so that the shape on $D_0$ of $\gamma_\Pi$ and the red arcs in Fig. \ref{fig:W5VJ}(1) are as shown in Fig. \ref{fig:W5VJ}(2).

-\textbf{Step 4.} The left half of $D_0$ cut by $\gamma_\Pi$ indicates that $C_{0l}$ can be projected to $\Pi$ as a planar curve $\gamma_\cup \gamma_\Pi$, that is, parallel to $\gamma_\cup \gamma_\Pi$ and intersecting the three cross disks in the left halves of red arcs.
+\textbf{Step 4.} The left half of $D_0$ cut by $\gamma_\Pi$ indicates that $C_{0l}$ can be projected to $\Pi$ as a planar curve $\gamma_\cup \gamma_\Pi$, that is, parallel to $\gamma_\cup \gamma_\Pi$ and intersecting the three cross disks in the left halves of the red arcs in Fig. \ref{fig:W5VJ}.
 To complete the proof, it remains to show this is impossible.

-In fact, on account of how $C_{0l}$ pass through the three cross disks, $\gamma_\cup \gamma_\Pi$ can only be as shown in Fig \ref{fig:knotoids}(1).
-On the other hand, $C_{0l}$, projected to $\Pi$, is as shown in Fig \ref{fig:knotoids}(2).
-Our problem reduces to prove these two knotoids are not isotopic.
-In fact, connecting $a_1, b_2, b_3$ form two Brunnian links.
-One can verify that the left one is an s-sum of Whitehead link and Borromean ring, while the right one is s-prime, which can be proven by Proposition \ref{prop:least}(1).
+In fact, on account of the order and directions in which $C_{0l}$ passes through the three cross disks, it is straightforward to show that the simple closed curve $\gamma_\cup \gamma_\Pi$ can only be as shown in Fig. \ref{fig:knotoids}(1).
+On the other hand, $C_{0l}$, projected to $\Pi$, is as shown in Fig. \ref{fig:knotoids}(2).
+Our problem is reduced to prove these two knotoids are not isotopic.
+In fact, connecting $a_1, b_2, b_3$ in Fig. \ref{fig:knotoids} forms two Brunnian links.
+One can verify that the left one is an s-sum of Whitehead link and Borromean rings, while the right one is s-prime, which can be proven by Criterion \ref{prop:least}(1).

 \end{example}